christine-zhang1/cs180/proj6/index.md

 4. Shift the image using `np.roll` with the `x_shift` and `y_shift` from the previous step.
 5. After doing steps 2-4 for all images (except for the center image), average all the shifted image results from step 4.

-I chose to control the depth refocusing using a linear depth factor rather than the `alpha` term from the paper, since it found a linear factor to be easier to control, more simple, and more understandable/intuitive.
+I chose to control the depth refocusing using a linear depth factor rather than the `alpha` term from the paper, since I found a linear factor to be easier to control, simpler, and more understandable/intuitive.

 Here are my results using different depth factors.